Maine's 1st congressional district

 Maine's 1st congressional district is a congressional district in the U.S. state of Maine.
 The geographically smaller of the state's two congressional districts, the district covers the southern coastal area of the state.
-The district consists of all of Cumberland, Knox, Lincoln, Sagadahoc, and York counties and most of Kennebec County.
-Located within the district are the cities of Portland, Augusta, Brunswick, and Saco.
+The district consists of all of Cumberland, Knox, Lincoln, Sagadahoc, and York counties, and most of Kennebec County.
+Located within the district are the cities of Portland, Brunswick, and Saco.
 The district is currently represented by Democrat Chellie Pingree.

 History

 Maine was initially a part of the state of Massachusetts.
-Massachusetts was allocated 20 districts after the 1810 U.S. Census.
+Massachusetts was allocated 20 districts after the 1810 U.S. census.
 When Maine became a state in 1820, seven of those districts were credited to it.
-Since then, all but the 1st and 2nd Congressional Districts have become obsolete.
+Since then, all but the 1st and 2nd congressional districts have become obsolete.

-Maine's 1st Congressional District consists of:
+Counties and municipalities

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and municipalities: